Now that my daughter is 7 months old, it is a great time to share my Babywise review!

-I have two children and before I had my firstborn I researched all kinds of methods and routines for baby feeding and sleeping.
-There was so much out there that I became overwhelmed, so instead of choosing a method to use, I decided not to follow any.
+I have two children and before I had my firstborn I researched all kinds of schedules for baby feeding and sleeping.
+There was so much out there that I became overwhelmed, so instead of choosing a schedule, I decided not to follow any.

 Sounds like a great plan, right?! 🙂

 Well, not only did I not follow any schedule, I also didn’t get a full night’s sleep for over a year!
 I was exhausted and told myself that I didn’t ever want to do that again.

 When we were expecting our second child, I knew that I had to find some sort of sleep and feeding schedule because not doing anything didn’t work.

 At that point in my life, I had already been using flexible routines and schedules as a stay at home mom.
 So I knew how life-changing and powerful routines were.

 A friend of mine suggested I read On Becoming Babywise: Giving Your Infant the Gift of Nighttime Sleep* by Gary Ezzo and Robert Bucknam. (also known as Babywise)

 The Babywise Schedule teaches you how to care for your baby’s needs.

 As I read through the book, I learned SO much more than just a schedule to follow.